digbmc/cwd-toolkit/_projects/00-2_sample-single.md

 reserved habits, it would be months before any suspicions would be aroused.
 Months?
 Everything could be destroyed long before then.[^2]

+{% include gallery layout="half" caption="A sample gallery of images." %}

 A sudden thought struck him.
 He put on his fur coat and hat, and went out into the hall.
 There he paused,